 The size of the breast doesn’t determine the quantity of milk production.
 What’s important is your milk glands.
 Bigger breasts just have more fatty tissues.
-So, any size of breasts can produce enough milk for #baby too.
+So, any size of breasts can produce enough milk for Your Baby too.

 4. Milk does not just come from nipples

 Milk comes out from multiple holes around the areola area and also the nipples.
-That’s why #baby should latch on the whole area of your areola so he won’t waste any drop.
+That’s why Your Baby should latch on the whole area of your areola so he won’t waste any drop.